Andy Milligan: Personal life

-In 1968, Milligan married Candy Hammond, a North Carolina stage actress and former "erotic dancer" who starred in a few of his movies.
+Milligan was openly gay, enjoyed S&M and had very few long-term relationships (all of which were with men).
+In 1968, Milligan married Candy Hammond, a North Carolina stage actress and former "erotic dancer" who starred in several of his movies.
 The wedding service took place on February 24, 1968, at his Staten Island house located on 7 Phelps Place, which was still decorated for the movie shoot Seeds and attended by most of the crew people working on the movie as well as his father and Japanese stepmother (whom his father married in 1960 while Milligan Sr. was stationed in Japan).
-The wedding was not viewed seriously by any of the attendees because Milligan was openly gay.
+The wedding was not viewed seriously by any of the attendees because of Milligan's open homosexuality.
+According to Milligan's biographer Jimmy McDonough, Milligan decided to get married because he believed this could benefit his professional reputation.
 Candy divorced him the following year, apparently due to neglect as he was more focused on his film making career, and she shortly thereafter returned to her North Carolina hometown.

 Milligan had a reputation throughout his life of being demanding and bad-tempered, often provoking fights and arguments with actors, movie producers and financiers.
 It has been alleged that he was physically, emotionally, and sexually abusive to male and female actors on movie sets.
 Some have speculated that he had exactly the same mental health problems as his mother did (whom he always talked about in a negative light); either bipolar disorder or some type of schizophrenia or possibly Schizoaffective disorder which remained undiagnosed and untreated throughout his life.
 A non-smoker and non-drinker, Milligan was said to react badly and violently if those around him smoked cigarettes, drank alcoholic beverages or used any type of recreational drug.
 Milligan also never had a driver's license, relying on public transportation wherever he lived.